ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_model_evaluation.rst

 These recipes and diagnostics provide a basic climate model evaluation with observational data.
-This is especially useful to get a rough idea about the performance of a simulation.
+This is especially useful to get an overview of the performance of a simulation.
 The diagnostics used here allow plotting arbitrary preprocessor output, i.e., arbitrary variables from arbitrary datasets.